AugustinMortier/aer-ifs/README.md

 - `{yyyy}/{mm}/lr_ifs-{yyyymmdd}.json` (if `aprofiles` option enabled (default)): json file which contains, for each E-PROFILE station available and for the selected day, the corresponding IFS-LR.

 ## limitations
-- Due to OD definition, the computed LR is an averaged value over the **whole atmospheric column**.
 - Only **one value per day** is computed at the moment and corresponds to **00:00:00Z**.
-- When applicable (1064nm), only the **surface RH** level is considered.
+- Only **one value per column** is computed at the moment.
+Only the surface RH is considered for the calculation.